codevico/the-peoples-cube/README.md

 - `/list` - Returns a plaintext list of approved cards, one per row.
 - `/json` - Returns a json array of all voted cards.
 Each card includes a property specifying whether it was approved or rejected.

+You can also serve static files by placing them in the `/public` directory.